Property inspections when buying a home

-House buyers should consider getting a professional pest and building inspection.
+House buyers should consider getting a building and pest inspection.
 Apartment buyers can get a strata report.
+And then there's the all important pre-settlement inspection.

 Building inspections

-A professional building inspection report conducted by an inspector will help you find any structural defects in the building or other issues, for example rising damp, that may be missed by the untrained eye.
+A professional building inspection report conducted by an inspector will help you find any structural defects in the building or other issues, for example rising damp, that the average person might miss.

 A good inspector can look beyond cosmetic repairs or improvements, and identify unsafe renovations and repairs, thus minimising the issues of "unforeseen damages" down the road.

 Your inspector may find some minor issues with the property, and that doesn't mean you shouldn't buy the place.
-But it gives you creater confidence and knowledge about what you're buying.
+But it gives you greater confidence and knowledge about what you're buying.

 It’s recommended that you use a third-party professional, rather than one suggested or provided by the seller.